Fictor86/nx-angular-host-react-mfe/README.md

 	7. 2.
 React
           npx nx run ts-rt-shl-siep-host:serve

-8. If we see an error, update the migrations and do "npm install"
+8. If we see an error, update the migrations and do _npm install_
  	8. 1. nx migrate latest
 	8. 2. npm install